flycrane01/mysphinxtest/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to test's documentation!
+Welcome to introduction to GitHub!
 ================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   intro.rst
+   what-is-github.rst